Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception: Simulation

 \if0 Reasonable strategies are expected to be given as follows.
 The benign sender always takes the benign action $a_{\rm b}$.
 The malicious sender takes the malicious action $a_{\rm m}$ when the reaction is expected to be $r_{\rm b}$, while the malicious sender takes the risk-free action $a_{\rm b}$ when the reaction is expected to be $r_{\rm m}$.
 Finally, the receiver takes the reaction $r_{\rm b}$ when she strongly believes that the sender is benign, while she takes $r_{\rm m}$ when she believes that the sender is malicious. \fi

 Under the setting, sample paths of the belief on the malicious sender, the state, the action, and the reaction with $\theta=\tm$ are depicted in Fig.~\ref{graph:graph1}.
 The belief converges to a nonzero value over time as claimed by Theorems~\ref{thm:conv} and~\ref{thm:b_zero}.
 The action converges to the benign action as claimed by Theorem~\ref{thm:main_asymp_sec}.
 The graphs evidence asymptotic security achieved by the Bayesian defense mechanism.
 In more detail, it can be observed that the malicious sender takes the malicious action $a_{\rm m}$ while the receiver takes the reaction $r_{\rm b}$ until about the time step $k=50$.
 This is because the receiver's belief on the malicious sender is low during the beginning of the game.
 On the other hand, between the time steps $k=50$ and $k=100$, $a_{\rm b}$ and $r_{\rm m}$ sporadically appear because the belief is increased.
 Finally, after the time step $k=100$, the belief exceeds a threshold, which results in the fixed actions $a=a_{\rm b}$ and $r=r_{\rm m}$.
+It is notable that $r^{\rm b}_{\rm m}$ is not chosen at all since there is no reason for it, as explained above.